-When Björn Ulvaeus of Abba met with media for a rare personal interview last week he described how the band turned down the chance to tour America at the height of their fame, disappointing hundreds of thousands of fans and pissing of Abba’s legendary manager Stickan Andersson.
+When Björn Ulvaeus of Abba met with media for a rare personal interview the other day, he described how the band turned down the chance to tour America at the height of their fame, disappointing hundreds of thousands of fans and pissing of Abba’s legendary manager Stickan Andersson.
 It really seemed like the wrong move.
 Looking back however, Björn feels it was one of the best decisions they ever made.

 Not touring America allowed for time in the recording studio, where Abba churned out classics that still bring joy to millions of fans long after everyone has forgotten what bands went on big tours some forty years ago.